View our photo gallery

 About McElroy Metal

 Since 1963, McElroy Metal has served the construction industry with quality products and excellent customer service.
-The family-owned components manufacturer is headquartered in Bossier City, La., and has 14 manufacturing facilities across the United States.
+The employee-owned components manufacturer is headquartered in Bossier City, La., and has 14 manufacturing facilities across the United States.
 Quality, service and performance have been the cornerstone of McElroy Metal’s business philosophy and have contributed to the success of the company through the years.
 As a preferred service provider, these values will continue to be at the forefront of McElroy Metal’s model along with a strong focus on the customer.

 Topics: FAQ, Residential